jal2/thinkpad_bios/README.md

     region 3 (        GbE): 0x5f6000 - 0x5f7fff
     region 4 (   platform): 0x5f8000 - 0x5fffff

+ The output starts with some internal register content.
+ The number of components is the number of SPI flash devices used in the hardware (1 or 2).
+If this is 2, you must dump two flash devices.
+ Density is the size of each component.
+OEM string may be Lenovo specific.
+For each region the number, name and first and last offset in the flash is given.

 ## Disclaimer

 You use this tool on your own risk!
 If you use it to eventually create a new binary file to flash into the BIOS device,